signal-x-studio/courtsync/MIGRATION_PROGRESS.md

 - Stores use factory functions where eventId/userId is needed
 - All localStorage persistence maintained
 - Cross-tab sync via BroadcastChannel preserved
+- Build successful and ready for component migration